alexle/alexle.github.com/_pages/apps.md

 permalink: /apps/
 ---

-A collection of small tools and utilities I've built for fun:

 ## [Pace Calculator](/pace-calculator/)

 A simple web app which calculates your pace per mile and total time for a given distance and time.